monkeyman79/dfsimage/readme.rst

 **BBC Micro Acorn DFS floppy disk image maintenance utility**

-This package is a command-line utility and a Python module dedicated for maintenance of BBC Micro disk image files.
+This package contains a command-line utility and a Python module dedicated for maintenance of BBC Micro disk image files.
 Those files usually have extensions `.ssd` - for single sided disk image, or `.dsd` - for double sided disk image.